Biora Therapeutics Inc. (BIOR): Skating on Thin Ice? We Know the Answer

 BIOR’s Market Performance

-BIOR stocks went up by 107.28% for the week, with a monthly drop of -6.87% and a quarterly performance of -58.30%, while its annual performance rate touched -90.46%.
-The volatility ratio for the week stands at 53.17% while the volatility levels for the past 30 days are set at 24.45% for Biora Therapeutics Inc. The simple moving average for the period of the last 20 days is 13.49% for BIOR stocks with a simple moving average of -71.87% for the last 200 days.
+BIOR stocks went down by -23.96% for the week, with a monthly jump of 6.40% and a quarterly performance of -63.61%, while its annual performance rate touched -88.19%.
+The volatility ratio for the week stands at 20.50% while the volatility levels for the past 30 days are set at 26.01% for Biora Therapeutics Inc. The simple moving average for the period of the last 20 days is 5.92% for BIOR stocks with a simple moving average of -72.55% for the last 200 days.

-During the last 5 trading sessions, BIOR rose by +107.28%, which changed the moving average for the period of 200-days by -86.23% in comparison to the 20-day moving average, which settled at $3.75.
-In addition, Biora Therapeutics Inc. saw 29.69% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BIOR fell by -23.96%, which changed the moving average for the period of 200-days by -86.79% in comparison to the 20-day moving average, which settled at $3.81.
+In addition, Biora Therapeutics Inc. saw 22.40% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading